 Pumpkin is frequently overlooked when it comes to baby foods.
 In this Happy Baby pouch, it’s the star of the show.
 The carrot and apple complement the pumpkin and bring the flavors into perfect balance.

 This product is certified USDA organic and is made without added sugars or artificial flavors and preservatives.
-It’s made without GMOs, and is kosher and gluten-free.
+It’s also made without GMOs and is kosher and gluten free.

 I love that the pouch is fully resealable.
-For those times when my toddler doesn’t make it through the entire pouch (or suddenly loses interest), I can easily store it in the refrigerator.
+For those times when my toddler suddenly loses interest in their snack, I can easily store it in the refrigerator.

-Pumpkin is a great source of antioxidants, vitamin A, and vitamin C. These pouches make getting in those extra nutrients less of a battle.
+Pumpkin is an excellent source of antioxidants, vitamin A, and vitamin C. These pouches make getting in those extra nutrients less of a battle.

-When serving this, don’t microwave or boil the pouch.
-Opened pouches should be consumed or tossed within 24 hours.
+However, when serving, don’t microwave or boil the pouch, and all opened pouches should be consumed or tossed within 24 hours.

-- The Happy Baby Organic pouches only come in single-flavor packages.
+- Happy Baby Organic pouches only come in single-flavor packages.

 Best Organic Dairy Formula

 If you’re looking for a dairy-based formula that closely mimics breast milk, you may want to consider this option.
 The formula has no added corn syrup solids.
-It does have DHA and ARA — both naturally occurring in breast milk — to support brain and eye development.
+But it does have DHA and ARA — fatty acids that naturally occur in breast milk — to support brain and eye development.